-Just 25 years ago there was no deaf community in Bohol.
+More than 40 years ago, there was no deaf community in Bohol.
 Even years after IDEA began bringing deaf children into school, a deaf “community” still didn’t exist.

 To have a group of special people become a community, leadership from those special people is required.
 It took years and years for the “early-years” Deaf to become old enough to assume their roles in leadership.
 Only then were we finally able to have the Bohol Deaf Community.

-The basic components that IDEA has built into this community are:
+The basic components that IDEA Philippines has built into this community are:

 - Sign language training for parents of deaf children